How to find a lost pension

 Pension loss – a billion pound issue

-In the UK alone, it’s estimated there is around £3 billion pounds sitting in unclaimed pensions.
+According to the Pension Tracing Service(Opens new window), there is over £5 billion sitting in unclaimed pensions..
 Don’t let it happen to you.
 The next time you tackle the filing, gather your pension information together and put it somewhere safe.
 If you think you have any lost pensions, it’s worth the effort to track them down.
 And once you know where you stand, have a think about how best to make your hard-earned cash work for you in the future.
 What are you waiting for?